 R8 – sc in each st around

-To sew it into an envelope, on the side with ch 6 loop, count 15 rows and fold.
-Attach with a couple safety pins on either side.
+To sew it into an envelope, on the side with ch 6 loop, count 15 rows, and fold.
+Attach with a couple of safety pins on either side.
 This will be the bottom.
 Count 23 rows and fold, use safety pins to hold together.
 This will be the top.
 Attach the button on the inside of the body.

 Attach brown yarn at the top and stitch side closed with a row of single crochets.
 Repeat on another side.